ieuanmeredith/race-control/README.md

-# Race Control - An iRacing telemetry & timing solution
+# Race Control - An iRacing telemetry & timing system

 This project is designed to provide a means to view real time telemetry and timing data from the iRacing simulator.
 Is it currently a work in progress and any/all aspects of the design and running procedure are likely to change at any time.